Last updated on October 2nd, 2019 at 06:34 am

 To prevent such occurrences in your case, you need to pay extra attention to the fundraising event planning process.

-There are certain beginner’s mistakes that you should avoid.
+There are certain beginner’s fundraising mistakes that you should avoid.
 Otherwise, your cause will suffer the most out of the whole ordeal.

 We will discuss them right here, for your convenience.
 Let’s start.